MohamadZeini/Higher-Education-Institutes-Ranking-Prediction/README.md

 The project visual functions are in `visuals.py`.

+### Overview

+The total number of awards, certificates, and degrees completed each year in post-secondary education institutions have been widely used to evaluate their performances and are an indication of relative success and ranking of these institutions throughout the nation.
+Many studies have investigated the effects of different parameters (such as financial aid, institutes funds, revenue, expenditures and etc.) on the institutes completion rates.
+The results of these studies could help institutions to decide how to allocate funds to their segments more effectively and create a well-balanced money flow within their systems.
+On the other hand, the costs of higher education in the United Sates are high and it’s being considered as an investment and consequently having a knowledge of success rate and ranking of a specific institution would help both students and their families in making the right decision.

+This project focuses on studying the relationship between institutions financial aid and expenditure and their respective completion rates (the total number of award, certificate, and degree completed).
+Furthermore, a predictive model will be developed in order to predict the completion rates using the financial aid and expenditure data of institutions.
+This study is inspired by Udacity's capstone project guidelines and uses the IPEDS dataset ([Integrated Postsecondary Education Data System Delta Cost Project Database](https://nces.ed.gov/ipeds/deltacostproject/), which is based on surveys on finance, enrollment, staffing, completions, and student aid of post-secondary education institutions within the US.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: